 Tel Gezer – Revival of the Wine Industry

 The Gezer area has been known as a wine-producing area for hundreds of years.
-From Biblical times there is evidence of wine-growing in the area.
-In a tour around Tel Gezer one can find evidence of wineries and presses that testify to the production of wine in ancient times.
-Many have been excavated and uncovered, and they can be visited to this day.
+From Biblical times there are pieces of evidence of wine-growing in the area.
+In a tour around Tel Gezer, one can find evidence of wineries and presses that testify to the production of wine in ancient times.
+Many have been excavated and uncovered, and they can be visited this day.
 Following the renaissance of boutique wineries and vineyards, the area is returning to its greatness and is gaining momentum.

-The Gezer area is characterized by a unique microclimate including a cold funnel from the valley, with cold winds at night even during the summer.
+Our area is characterized by a unique microclimate including a cold funnel from the valley, with cold winds at night even during the summer.
 The air from the hills of Jerusalem provides the needed dryness to the vineyard.
-This unique microclimate enhances the grape ripening, leverage the extraction of minerals from the vineyard ground and the accumulation of flavors and aromas in the grapes.
-The vineyard grows in heavy soil loaded with limestone, which forms an excellent basis for flavors which concentrate in the grape.
+This unique microclimate enhances the grape ripening, leverages the extraction of minerals from the vineyard ground, and the accumulation of flavors and aromas in the grapes.
+The vineyard grows in heavy soil loaded with limestone, which forms an excellent basis for flavors that concentrate on the grape.
 The slope of the ground creates excellent drainage, which prevents the accumulation of excess water.
 These fine weather conditions and the fertile soil is the fundamental basis of quality wine production in this area since King Solomon’s reign, until today.

 Treating the Vineyard